robballou/sublimetext-sshconfig/README.md

 # SSH Config Language

-Provides some simple settings and snippets for `sshd_config` files.
+Provides some simple settings and snippets for `~/.ssh/config` files.

 ## Installation